ebold/guides/beaglebone/run_flask_web_on_debian.md

 Certbot can obtain an SSL/TSL certificate in a variety of ways through plugins.
 In our case, the nginx plugin will take care of reconfiguring nginx and reloading the config whenever necessary.

-Invoke a following command with the 'nginx' plugin and the 'sudalgaa.ddns.net' domain name:
+Invoke a following command with the 'nginx' plugin and the 'sudalgaa.ddns.net' domain name ('-d www.sudalgaa.ddns.net' is intentionally not specified, because it is not assigned in 'noip' hostname entry):

 ```
 $ sudo certbot --nginx -d sudalgaa.ddns.net